mingo128/COMP3297-UniHaven-Group-E/README.md

 ## API Design

----
-title:  API Design for UniHaven Accommodation Management System
-author: COMP3297 Group E
-geometry: margin=1cm
----

-# UniHaven API Documentation

-This document provides details about the API endpoints for managing Accommodations, Members, Reservations, and Ratings.
+The API endpoints for managing Accommodations, Members, Reservations, and Ratings.
 The API is built using Django REST Framework and utilizes a `DefaultRouter` for URL generation.

 **Base URL:** `/api/` (Assuming the `basic` app URLs are included under `/api/` in your project's main `urls.py`)